-THE FOLLOWING REGULATIONS SHALL PROVIDE GUIDELINES FOR SLATES:
+B. THE FOLLOWING REGULATIONS SHALL PROVIDE GUIDELINES FOR SLATES:

-- 1. Slates are limited to a minimum of two (2) candidates and a maximum of five (5) candidates per slate. - 2.
+- 1. Slates are limited to a minimum of two (2) candidates and a maximum of five (5) candidates per slate.
+Slates may not work with other candidates or slates outside of their own registered slate. - a.
+Members of a slate shall not be a campaign worker for their own slate or for other candidates/slates. - 2.
 One member of a slate shall be required to fill out the Slate Registration Form. - 3.
-The Slate Registration Form is due on the Wednesday after the Mandatory Candidate Meeting. - 4.
-Slates are limited to a maximum of ten (10) stakes displayed at a time per candidate in the slate.
-Example: Slate of two (2) candidates will be permitted to post 20 stakes; a slate of five (5) candidates will be permitted to post 50 stakes. - a.
+The Slate Registration Form is due on the Friday before the Mandatory Candidate Meeting. - Slates are limited to a maximum of twenty-five (25)stakes displayed at a time - a.
 In addition to the campaign material requirements listed in Section IV.C.6, stakes from slates must include all candidates in the slate. - 5.
 Slates are limited to three (3) space reservations with the Campus Events Office. - 6.
 One Campaign Income & Expense form is required to be submitted to represent the entire slate. - 7.
 Any sanctions resulting from campaign violations from one candidate in a slate may be applied to all members of the slate, not excluding dismissal or disqualification from the election.